PassPorter Online

 You'll find more numbers in the back of the PassPorter guidebook, too.
 And here's another list of helpful numbers elsewhere on PassPorter.com, plus one from AllEarsNet.

-4. Search the Boards..
-Do a search the PassPorter message board -- chances are very good someone else has asked the question already!
+4. Search the Boards.
+Do a search on the PassPorter message board -- chances are very good someone else has asked the question already!
 To search the message board, click the Search link at the top of the board, type in one or two words that relate to your question, and click Search.
 For example, if I wanted to check on renovations at the Disney resort hotels, you could type "renovation" to get several hits.
 If you don't find what you're looking for, consider alternate words, for example "rehab" instead of "renovation."

 5. Ask Others.
 Post your question in the appropriate forum on the PassPorter message board.
 Our members and moderators enjoy answering questions, and most questions get several replies.
 To post your question, first locate the forum that it best fits into, click it, then click the Add New button, and type your question.
 Please keep in mind responses won't be immediate -- it may take hours or even days to get a reply, especially if your question is esoteric.
 We have no policies that require questions to be answered by our members or our volunteer Guides, but we all try our best!
 If your question hasn't received a reply after a couple of days, feel free to return to it and reply with something like, "Still searching for the answer to this question -- can anyone out there help me?
 Thanks so much!"
 Replying to your original question in this manner will force the topic to the top of the topic list in that forum and make it more visible to members.